NetworkBlockDevice/nbd/doc/proto.md

     newstyle.

     A major problem of this option is that it does not support the return of error messages to the client in case of problems.
+To remedy this, `NBD_OPT_GO` has been introduced (see below).

 - `NBD_OPT_ABORT` (2)